Anderson is an artist, designer, and builder who takes residential homes from design through construction to completion.

 Good architecture requires whole vision.
 Anderson’s interpretation of modernity, his ability to blend interior spaces to the surrounding landscape, and his command of visual space provides a quiet place of calm.
 A beautiful oasis in a busy and demanding world.

 Anderson lives in Santa Fe with his wife Kristin, their boys Max and Cy and a weimaraner named Navy.
-He is working on his 12th house.

 As a child, Anderson developed a passion for design.
 He nurtured an interest in architectural and interior design in particular by drawing facades and floor plans of homes when he was growing up.
 As he drew, he focused on the lines that made up the walls of his drawings or the various elements of his designs.
 The Line continued to be an influence throughout his career.